Cystic Fibrosis

 How cystic fibrosis affects the body.
 Figure A shows the organs that may be affected by cystic fibrosis.
 Figure B shows a normal airway and the thin layer of mucus lining the wall.
 Figure C shows an airway with cystic fibrosis.

 How cystic fibrosis affects the body.
-Figure A shows the organs that may be affected by cystic fibrosis.
-Figure B shows a normal airway and the thin layer of mucus lining the wall.
-Figure C shows an airway with cystic fibrosis.
+Section A of the illustration shows the organs that may be affected by cystic fibrosis.
+Section B shows a normal airway with a thin layer of mucus lining the wall.
+Section C shows an airway with cystic fibrosis.
 The widened airway is blocked by thick, sticky mucus that contains blood and bacteria.

 When to call the doctor